Have you been charged with vehicular manslaughter in California? Our Los Angeles Lluis Law car accident lawyers can help.

 Lluis Law’s attorneys have over 50 years of combined experience working in the California courts.
 We have helped hundreds of people accused of this crime to regain their freedom by protecting their constitutional rights.

-In the free consultation we offer, we study each case in depth and draw up a successful defense strategy.
+In the private consultation we offer, we study each case in depth and draw up a successful defense strategy.
 We accompany our clients in each of the stages of the judicial process, from arrest to sentencing.

 When we do not achieve full freedom for a defendant, we fight for procedural benefits or penalty substitution.